unnatissrivastava/matplotlib-summary/README.md

 ## 📖 Reference

-This repository is based on the **TutorialsPoint Matplotlib Tutorial** and is intended for educational and quick revision purposes. :contentRefe
+This repository is based on the **TutorialsPoint Matplotlib Tutorial** and is intended for educational and quick revision purposes. :content